-Once there is heating or cooling demand, the economizer compares the enthalpy of return air with outdoor air.
+Once there is heating or cooling demand, the economizer compares the setpoint with the outdoor air and return air temperature.
 If the minimum difference condition defined with 5FU4 is met, mechanical heating or cooling is deactivated and the outdoor and return air dampers are modulated to achieve the predefined set point of the supply air.
 Once free heating or cooling is activated, only half of 5FU4 is required to maintain it.
-Mechanical cooling will resume, if the set point is not reached during the time specified in 5FU5 or difference drops below 5FU4/2.
-The outdoor damper will modulate based on demand, as long as the outdoor enthalpy is below the return air enthalpy
+Mechanical cooling will resume, if the setpoint is not reached during the time specified in 5FU5 or difference drops below 5FU4/2.

-The outdoor damper will modulate based on demand, as long as the outdoor enthalpy is below the return air enthalpy for free cooling or above it for free heating.
+The outdoor damper will modulate based on demand, as long as the outdoor temperature is below the return air - temperature for free cooling or above it for free heating.

-Outdoor air temperature, return air temperature: Once there is heating or cooling demand, the economizer compares the setpoint with the outdoor air and return air temperature.
+With 5FU6 an interlock may be used to disable the economizer if the outdoor air humidity or outdoor air pollution is too high to provide free cooling. - → Outdoor air temperature only: Once there is heating or cooling demand, the economizer compares the setpoint with the outdoor air temperature.
 If the minimum difference condition defined with 5FU4 is met, mechanical heating or cooling is deactivated and the outdoor and return air dampers are modulated to achieve the predefined set point of the supply air.
-Once free heating or cooling is activated, only half of 5FU4 is required to maintain it.
-Mechanical cooling will resume, if the setpoint is not reached during the time specified in 5FU5 or difference drops below 5FU4/2.
-The outdoor damper will modulate based on demand, as long as the outdoor temperature is below the return air temperature for free cooling or above it for free heating.
+Mechanical cooling will resume if the setpoint is not reached during the time specified in 5FU5.

-With 5FU6 an interlock may be used to disable the economizer if the outdoor air humidity or outdoor air pollution is too high to provide free cooling.
+With 5FU6 an interlock may be used to disable the economizer if the outdoor air humidity or outdoor air pollution is for too high to provide free cooling.